jakobandersen/mod/_sources/hyperflowModel/index.rst.txt

   :math:`(u_{ve_1}^{in}, u_{ve_2}^{out})` for :math:`v\in V_b` and
   :math:`(u_{ve_2}^{in}, u_{ve_1}^{out})` for :math:`v\in V_a` are in :math:`T_{rev}`.
-  Note that a loop edge :math:`e = (V_a, V_a)` is also considered to be a reverse of it self, and are thus considered here.
+  Note that a loop edge :math:`e = (V_a, V_a)` is also considered to be a reverse of it self, and is thus included here.

 An integer hyperflow on this expanded network is then defined as before, but just on :math:`\widetilde{\mathcal{H}}`.